cjrwebb/within-between-example/README.md

 We will make use of several libraries on the short course that should be installed **prior to the start of the training**.

 When you load up the code.R script, Rstudio should prompt you to install any packages that it detects are used but which are not installed on your system.
-In short, you will need the following packages:
+In short, you will need the following packages, which can be installed by running the console command below in the "Console" pane in the bottom left of the window:

 * install.packages("tidyverse")
 * install.packages("lme4")